-Volume 51, Issue 8: March 28, 2025 Other Bills of Interest HB 173 (Brackett) - Interest on Trust Accounts Program Interest Rates SB 388 (Rodriguez) - Trust Funds for Wildlife Management SB 590 (Leek) and HB 529 (Anderson) - State Board of Administration SB 550 (Gruters) and HB 487 (Barnaby) - Investments of Public Funds in Bitcoin HB 959 (Nixon) - Trust Fund/Creation/Emergency Residential Property Insurance Assistance Trust Funds/DFS SB 1158 (Jones) and HB 1331 (Aristide) - Working Floridian Tax Rebate Program SB 1244 (Calatayud) and HB 1377 (Spencer) - Research and Development Tax Credit SB 1320 (Rodriguez) - Resilient Florida Trust Fund/Department of Environmental Protection HB 7007 (Griffits) and SB 1260 (Yarborough) - County Constitutional Officer Budget Processes (formerly IAS1) SB 7024 (Appropriations) - State Planning and Budgeting TED -1 (Transportation and Economic Development Committee) - Documentary Stamps SOLID WASTE Auxiliary Containers, Wrappings, and Disposable Plastic Bags (Support) HB 6023 (Bartleman) and SB 836 (Smith, C.) repeal the state preemption on local regulation of auxiliary containers, wrapping, or disposable plastic bags.
-(Singer) Comprehensive Waste Reduction and Recycling Plan (Support) HB 295 (Casello) and SB 200 (Berman) mandate the Department of Environmental Protection (DEP) to develop a comprehensive waste reduction and recycling plan by Page 101 of 118 LEGISLATIVE BILL SUMMARIES Florida League of Cities

-Volume 51, Issue 8: March 28, 2025 July 1, 2026.
+Volume 51, Issue 10: April 11, 2025 Other Bills of Interest HB 173 (Brackett) - Interest on Trust Accounts Program Interest Rates SB 388 (Rodriguez) - Trust Funds for Wildlife Management SB 590 (Leek) and HB 529 (Anderson) - State Board of Administration SB 550 (Gruters) and HB 487 (Barnaby) - Investments of Public Funds in Bitcoin HB 959 (Nixon) - Trust Fund/Creation/Emergency Residential Property Insurance Assistance Trust Funds/DFS SB 1158 (Jones) and HB 1331 (Aristide) - Working Floridian Tax Rebate Program SB 1244 (Calatayud) and HB 1377 (Spencer) - Research and Development Tax Credit SB 1320 (Rodriguez) - Resilient Florida Trust Fund/Department of Environmental Protection HB 7007 (Griffits) and SB 1260 (Yarborough) - County Constitutional Officer Budget Processes (formerly IAS1) SB 7024 (Appropriations) - State Planning and Budgeting HB 5501 (Transportation and Economic Development Committee) - Documentary Stamp Tax Distributions SOLID WASTE Auxiliary Containers, Wrappings, and Disposable Plastic Bags (Support) HB 6023 (Bartleman) and SB 836 (Smith, C.) repeal the state preemption on local regulation of auxiliary containers, wrapping, or disposable plastic bags.
+(Singer) Comprehensive Waste Reduction and Recycling Plan (Support) HB 295 (Casello) and SB 200 (Berman) mandate the Department of Environmental Protection (DEP) to develop a comprehensive waste reduction and recycling plan by July 1, 2026.
 Of interest to municipalities, the bills require the Department to include a three-year plan to implement strategies providing recycling assistance to local governments.
+(Singer) Page 108 of 125 LEGISLATIVE BILL SUMMARIES Florida League of Cities

-(Singer) Municipal Solid Waste-to-Energy Program (Monitor) SB 962 (Davis) makes several changes to the Municipal Solid Waste-to-Energy Program including transferring oversight of the program from the Florida Department of Agriculture and Consumer Services to the Florida Department of Environmental Protection (DEP).
+Volume 51, Issue 10: April 11, 2025 Municipal Solid Waste-to-Energy Program (Monitor) SB 962 (Davis) makes several changes to the Municipal Solid Waste-to-Energy Program including transferring oversight of the program from the Florida Department of Agriculture and Consumer Services to the Florida Department of Environmental Protection (DEP).
 Beginning on July 1, 2025, the bill mandates that DEP perform air quality and particulate matter measurements before providing financial assistance grant funding.
 Beginning on July 1, 2026, the bill mandates that DEP conduct an environmental justice evaluation process before providing incentive grant funding.
-(Singer) Regulation of Auxiliary Containers (Oppose) HB 565 (Blanco) and SB 1822 (Martin) expand the existing preemption to expressly preempt the regulation of auxiliary containers (reusable or single-use bags, cans, cups, bottles, or other packaging) and delete a current law provision that requires the Department of Environmental Protection to review and update its 2010 report on retail bags and auxiliary containers.
+(Singer) Regulation of Auxiliary Containers (Oppose) HB 565 (Blanco) and CS/SB 1822 (Martin) expand the existing preemption to expressly preempt the regulation of auxiliary containers (reusable or single-use bags, cans, cups, bottles, or other packaging) and delete a current law provision that requires the Department of Environmental Protection to review and update its 2010 report on retail bags and auxiliary containers.
+CS/SB 1822 was amended to add a new section to the bill that only applies to Miami-Dade County, which provides that a local government may not issue a construction permit for a new solid waste disposal facility that uses an ash-producing incinerator or for a waste-to-energy facility if the facility's proposed location is sited within a one-mile radius of a school or any property zoned for residential use which has a density of one or more dwelling units per acre.
 (Singer) Storage and Disposal of Prescription Drugs and Sharps (Monitor) HB 283 (Grow) and SB 668 (Burgess) mandate that the Department of Health and Department of Environmental Protection partner to study the safe collection and proper disposal of sharps used for self-administering prescription drugs at home.
 Of interest to municipalities, the bills authorize the departments to work or contract with local governments that wish to participate in the study.
-(Singer) Page 102 of 118 LEGISLATIVE BILL SUMMARIES Florida League of Cities
+(Singer) Page 109 of 125 LEGISLATIVE BILL SUMMARIES Florida League of Cities